 Gratification is an emotional state when a person feels fulfilled and happy with what he/she has in life.

 They suffer from anxiety and stress.
-Lack of the sense of gratification is the cause of their pain.
+Lack of a sense of gratification is the cause of their pain.

 Parents play an essential role in shaping the value system in children.
-So to develop the sense of gratification in children, parents must know the following things:
+So to develop a sense of gratification in children, parents must know the following things:

 Firstly, All infants are born with a natural desire for love, nutrition, care, attention and conversation.
-In some cases, however, sources of such things-especially caregivers-may be absent or unavailable.
+In some cases, however, sources of such things-especially caregivers are absent or unavailable.

-Secondly, Another common factor is the availability of other choices in place of caregiver itself.
-Imagine, for example, a parent who fails to provide nurturing but out of guilt offers lots of gifts in the form of money, toys, chocolates, and TVs.
+Secondly, Another common factor is the availability of other choices in place of the caregiver itself.
+Imagine, for example, a parent who fails to provide nurturing, but out of guilt offers lots of gifts in the form of money, toys, chocolates, and TVs.

-The message a parent sends to the child is that the child cannot get parents for his needs but can find the joy from all the gifts.
+The message a parent sends to the child is that the child cannot get parents for his needs, but can find joy from all the gifts.

 Parents do not realize that no amount of TV or chocolate can match the joy of human contact.
 But the child learns to do with whatever is available.
 Whatever the circumstances, the effect on the child is a sense of deprivation.

-Infants experience lack or not enough of required attention.
+Infants experience a lack or not enough required attention.
 This feeling of deprivation sometimes remains in their subconscious mind and makes them feel restless throughout life.

-Therefore parents must make sure that they are providing enough attention to the children.
+Therefore, parents must make sure that they are providing enough attention to their children.
 They must plan to have a child only when they have enough time and resources for their children’s upbringing.

-If for some unavoidable reasons, the parents are unable to give enough time to their children, they must explain its reason to the children.
+If for some unavoidable reason, the parents are unable to give enough time to their children, they must explain the reason to the children.
 Parents must develop a relationship of trust and unconditional love between them and the children.

 The parents must convey to their children that they love them and want to stay with them but due to the circumstances they are unable to do so.

-If the children are convinced with the reason of parents’ absence, they do not develop the feeling of deprivation.
-Instead, they become more responsible and cooperating children.
+If the children are convinced of the reason for their parent’s absence, they do not develop the feeling of deprivation.
+Instead, they become more responsible and cooperative children.

 Therefore the parents need to check their fears and insecurities so that they do not pass the same to their children.
 Let the children grow in a loving, caring and fearless environment.
 Let the children become emotionally healthy to lead a peaceful and gratifying life.
 The children who are accepted the way they are; always do their best in life.
 They truly live a simple, honest and contented life.